NeuroLaunch/Metis-Submissions/Project1_Week01_Benson/README.md

 # Week 1 - Project Benson
-## Optimizing street placement of non-profit volunteers for outreach efforts
+## Optimizing street placement of non-profit volunteers for outreach effort

 ## _Team Turnstile Hoppers_. :  Gretta, Shweta, Alex, Steve

 This was a team project designed to introduce the students to a "real world"* data science problem, develop knowledge about the Python ```pandas``` database and ```matplotlib``` plotting modules, and foster good habits in communication and in working within a group.
-Each 4-student team was tasked with helping a hypothetical non-profit organization, Women Tech Women Yes, optimize the placement of volunteers at subway stations around New York City.
-The volunteers canvas passersby at the subway entrances to promote an upcoming gala event and to build awareness of their organization.
-We were instructed to use a publically available data set from the Metropolitan Transportation Authority (MTA) that provides information about usage of all the NYC subway stations over several months.
+Each 4-student team was tasked with helping a hypothetical non-profit organization, Women Tech Women Yes, optimize the placement of their volunteers at subway stations around New York City.
+The volunteers intend to canvas passersby at the subway entrances to promote an upcoming gala event and to build awareness of their organization.
+We were instructed to apply our formidable data science skills on a publically available data set from the Metropolitan Transportation Authority (MTA) that provides information about usage of all the NYC subway stations.
 We were also encouraged to use other sources of data, and any tools we chose as long as we used Python pandas and matplotlib or seaborn.
 The culimination of the project was a 12-minute presentation describing each team's analytical approach and final results.

 My team took the following approach with the data analysis:
 1. Focused on the 3 Spring months preceding the Summer gala